Amusement park visits are summer staples, whether you're into massive roller coasters, shows, or carnival games.

 From gigantic roller coasters to thrilling water slides, Kentucky Kingdom & Hurricane Bay offer attractions for visitors of all sorts.

-The park is even running a 5-D Ice Age theme ride this summer.
+The park even runs a 5-D Ice Age theme ride.

 Louisiana: Carousel Gardens Amusement Park